jrg94/CSE5544/assignment02/README.md

 was unclear what these numbers represented until I realized the cells were interactive.
 These values are actually citations.
 In other words, they represented proof that a particular criteria could be represented a certain way visually.

+In addition, I would have liked to have seen some encoding examples.
+While I'm familiar with the common music notation in the west, I believe it would have been helpful to see a visualization of note texturing for example.
+Overall though, I think the visualization is useful.
+It's just not that effective.

 [1]: https://sites.google.com/site/datavisualizationspring2019/paperreadings/critique
 [2]: https://arxiv.org/pdf/1810.10814.pdf